Open Adoption in Maryland

 Getting to know your child’s adoptive parents.
 Openness in an adoption lets you get to know the family you are choosing to raise your child.
-You’ll never have to wonder later on if you made the right choice, because you’ll have the opportunity to develop a relationship with them and feel confident in your decision.
+You’ll never have to wonder later on if you made the right choice because you’ll have the opportunity to develop a relationship with them and feel confident in your decision.

 Watching your child grow into an adult.
 In decades and centuries past, women who chose adoption for their babies never got the reassurance of knowing they were growing into successful, happy young adults.
 In a Maryland open adoption, you will be able to watch your child grow and witness firsthand all of the amazing things they grow up to do.

 Explaining to your child your adoption decision in your own words.
-Wondering if your child will understand your adoption decision is a very common feeling for pregnant woman considering placing their babies.
-In an open adoption, you don’t have to wonder this.
+Wondering if your child will understand your adoption decision is a very common feeling for pregnant women considering placing their babies.
+In an open adoption, you don’t have to wonder about this.
 You’ll be able to explain to them, in whichever way you choose, how difficult this choice was for you and the immense amount of love that went into making it.

-Developing a relationship with your child.
+Develop a relationship with your child.
 It’s not only important for you to know your child is doing; he or she will wonder about you as well.
 Choosing an open adoption in Maryland means your child will never have to feel like you “gave them up,” and they’ll be able to know how you’re doing as well.
 Best of all, they’ll get to develop a relationship with someone who loves them enough to make such a large sacrifice in their best interests.

-Giving your child’s adoptive parents access to your medical history.
+Give your child’s adoptive parents access to your medical history.
 Most of the benefits of open adoption affect primarily birth mothers or adopted children, but it comes with a very important plus for adoptive parents as well.
 Maintaining communication with your child’s adoptive parents will allow them to contact you in the event that they have questions about you or your family’s medical history, which can be invaluable in planning medical care for your child.

 If you aren’t sure which type of adoptive relationship is best for you, please call American Adoptions at 1-800-ADOPTION to speak with an adoption specialist.